logicalclocks/feature-store-api/docs/quickstart.md

 ### Feature Groups

 Assuming you have done some feature engineering on the raw data, having produced a DataFrame with Features, these can now be saved to the Feature Store.
-For exmaples of feature engineering on the provided Sales data, see the [example notebook](https://github.com/logicalclocks/hops-examples/blob/master/notebooks/featurestore/hsfs/feature_engineering.ipynb).
+For examples of feature engineering on the provided Sales data, see the [example notebook](https://github.com/logicalclocks/hops-examples/blob/master/notebooks/featurestore/hsfs/feature_engineering.ipynb).

 #### Creation